-In June 2023, we conducted a review of Realkredit Danmark's origination, underwriting, collection, and default management procedures for the capital center's cover pool assets.
+In June 2025, we reviewed Realkredit Danmark's origination, underwriting, collection, and default management procedures for the capital center's cover pool assets.
 We also reviewed the cover pool's management and administration.
 Overall, we consider the bank's systems and procedures, and origination and underwriting policy as prudent.
 In addition to an annual meeting, we have ongoing regular contact with the issuer.